Troop1610/troop1610.github.io/cookies.md

 ## Request Cookies

 You can request cookies for individual sales.
-Please fill out this form, and the Troop Cookie Chair will contact you when your popcorn is ready to pick up.
+Please fill out this form, and the Troop Cookie Chair will contact you when your cookies are ready to pick up.

 If you have specific questions, contact [cookiemom@troop1610.org](mailto:cookiemom@troop1610.org).